epics-containers/epics-containers.github.io/main/_sources/tutorials/deploy_example.md.txt

 Being at a terminal prompt inside the IOC container can be useful for debugging and testing.
-You will have access to caget and caput, plus other EPICS tools, and you can can inspect files such as the IOC startup script.
+You will have access to caget and caput, plus other EPICS tools, and you can inspect files such as the IOC startup script.

 ### Logging